 Registered Name from being used for DNS Abuse.
 To determine the mitigation actions that are prompt and appropriate, the registrar will consider the specific circumstances of the case, which may include balancing the scope and intensity of the harm caused by the DNS Abuse against the possibility of associated collateral damage.

 Collateral damage is a particularly important consideration when an otherwise legitimate or benign domain name is used as a vector for DNS Abuse without the knowledge or consent of the registrant.
 This is often referred to as a “compromised domain” and sometimes is a result of an exploited website content management system.
 In these compromise situations, direct suspension of the domain by the registrar or registry operator may not be the appropriate mitigation, as suspension will cut off access to all legitimate content as well as render any associated email and other services with the domain inaccessible6.
 This is also the case when the DNS Abuse is associated with a third-level or subdomain.
 Registrars and registries can only act at the second-level domain level.
 Therefore, if they suspend the second-level domain, all third-level domains would be suspended as well, not just the one associated with DNS Abuse.
 In these situations, a registrar might elect to provide notification to the registrant, site operator, and/or web host.
+In circumstances where the registrar has determined that collateral damage resulting from the suspension of a second-level domain outweighs the benefit of mitigating or disrupting the reported DNS Abuse, the registrar should notify any relevant parties that would be in a position to mitigate or disrupt the DNS Abuse without causing such collateral damage and/or notify the reporter and identify which parties would be in such a position.
+The registrar should continue to serve as an escalation pathway in the event other parties in the ecosystem are unresponsive or unable to mitigate the abuse, and this factor should be taken into consideration by the registrar in reassessing potential collateral damage versus mitigation benefits.

 What Makes an Action Prompt